 Mindil Beach is one of the most popular Northern Territory beaches.
 It is widely known for the Mindil Sunset Market, which thrives during the dry season.
 It’s on Thursdays and Sundays evenings every week from April to October.
 You can also enjoy the Darwin Beercan Regatta held at Mindil Beach annually.
 If you wonder whether you can swim at the Darwin beaches, the answer is yes, but not in all of them.
 And Mindil Beach is a safe place to swim and enjoy terrific sunsets.

 Casuarina Beach and Coastal Reserve

 The Casuarina Coastal Reserve is a fabulous place in Darwin with unspoiled beaches, sweeping trees and exotic native wildlife.
 It is also a great spot for birdwatching, depending on the time of the year.
 Whether you want to picnic, enjoy mountain biking, or explore the historical ruins, there is something for everyone at Casuarina Beach.

 Lee Point Beach

 Lee Point Beach is located 14 kilometres away from Darwin’s Business District.
 It is a wide-open space with many things to pick from.
 It is an excellent place for fishing when the tide is right.
 The little fish or crabs move about in the rock pools when the tide is low.
 Can you swim on this Darwin beach?
 Yes, you can, but it’s best to be cautious because of the jellyfish or crocodiles in the water, so watch out for the safety and swimming signs.

-Darwin has many attractive markets that you can stroll through and spend a whole day there.
-Regardless of the weather, on your solo trip to Darwin, you can do lots of fun activities for free and enjoy the best food of Darwin.
+Darwin has many attractive markets you can stroll through and spend a whole day there.
+Regardless of the weather, on your solo trip to Darwin, you can do lots of fun activities for free and enjoy the best food in Darwin.
 Here are the best markets in Darwin to check out from Thursday to Sunday.